hashkat/hashkat/docs/tutorial12.md

       tweet: {function: constant, value: 0.12}
 ```

 Make sure that your tweet, retweet, and follow ranks have also been updated accordingly to properly account for this network.
-As you've probably noticed, we've set the max real time to 10 minutes instead of the regular 1 minute.
+As you've probably noticed, we've set the *max_real_time* to 10 minutes instead of the usual 1 minute.
 The simulation should definitely not run for this long, we just want to allow enough time for the simulation to run to completion.
 When running this simulation on our computer, it took almost 4 minutes real time to complete due to the complexity of the network.
 You do not have to run your simulation for this long if you wish.
-You can change the maximum real time to a time of your choosing or press **Ctrl-c** at any time during the simulation to pause it.
-Once you have configured **INFILE.yaml** to account for all this, run and visualize your network simulation.
+You can change the *max_real_time* to a time of your choosing or press **Ctrl-c** at any time during the simulation to stop it.
+Once you have configured *INFILE.yaml* to account for all this, run and visualize your network simulation.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/tR0TrumrZSM" frameborder="0" allowfullscreen></iframe>